Esri/arcgis-maps-sdk-kotlin-samples/display-scene/README.md

 1. Create an `ArcGISScene` object with the `BasemapStyle.ArcGISImagery` basemap.
 2. Create an `ArcGISTiledElevationSource` object and add it to the scene's base surface.
-3. Create a `SceneView` object to display the map.
+3. Create a `SceneView` object to display the scene.
+4. Set a `Camera` to the view using `SceneView.setViewpointCamera()`
-4. Set the scene to the scene view.
+5. Set the scene to the scene view.

 ## Relevant API

 * ArcGISScene
 * ArcGISTiledElevationSource
+* BasemapStyle
+* Camera
 * SceneView

 ## Tags